 THE GATE HOUSE OF LEWES – Off Market St. next to Half Full.
 Al fresco dining on the patio and in the very private herb garden.

-GILLIGAN’S – Dine and sip right smack on the canal in Lewes.
+GILLIGAN’S – Dine and sip right smack on the canal at Gilligan’s brand new facility in Lewes

 GROTTO GRAND SLAM – a few tables with bright red umbrellas afford a panoramic view of Coastal Highway.